You are here

 - The Baltic countries are traversed by the European highway E67, which in the Baltics is also known as Via Baltica.
 The highway connects Helsinki and Prague, going through Tallinn, Riga, Panevėžys, Kaunas, and Warsaw.

-- If travelling by car in Latvia, Lithuania and Estonia, there are numerous convenient campsites, many of which are located in picturesque surroundings with access to rivers, lakes or the sea for swimming.
+- If traveling by car in Latvia, Lithuania and Estonia, there are numerous convenient campsites, many of which are located in picturesque surroundings with access to rivers, lakes or the sea for swimming.

-- Every year, there are increasingly more cycling routes for safe and healthy travelling in the Baltic countries, for instance, the Euro Velo 13 route along the Baltic coastline.
+- Every year, there are increasingly more cycling routes for safe and healthy traveling in the Baltic countries, for instance, the Euro Velo 13 route along the Baltic coastline.

 - All three Baltic countries are members of the Schengen Area, therefore European Union citizens are free to move from one country to the other without any internal border controls.

 - All Baltic countries have one currency – the euro (EUR).

 30 must see places in the Baltic countries